davep/textual-fspicker/README.md

 Right at the moment there's just two dialogs available:

 - `FileOpen` -- For selecting a file from the filesystem.
+- `FileSave` -- For selecting a file for saving in the filesystem.
 - `SelectDirectory` -- For selecting a directory from the filesysrem.

 You can see them in action in the [demo/test